Global public debt at unprecedented levels of $92trln: UN

 The rise of interest payments is a widespread problem.
 The number of countries where interest spending represents 10% or more of public revenues increased from 29 in 2010 to 55 in 2020.

-3.3 billion people live in countries that spend more on interest than health or education.

-The United Nations has a road map of multilateral actions to address the global debt burden and achieve sustainable development.
-The roadmap is laid out in Our Common Agenda Policy Brief on Reforms to the International Financial Architecture and the SDG Stimulus, which focuses on three areas of action:
+The United Nations has a road map of multilateral actions to address the global debt burden and achieve sustainable development, which focuses on three areas of action: